Mayor of Porto Alegre

 The Mayor of Porto Alegre, Brazil, is the Chief Executive of the city.
-The mayor is elected for a four-year term, limited to one re-election.
+Mayors serve a four-year term, limited to one re-election.
 Mayoral activities are regulated by Sections IV, V, VI, Chapter VI of Porto Alegre City Charter.
-Current mayor is Nelson Marchezan Júnior; he is the 37th mayor of Porto Alegre.
+The current mayor is Sebastião Melo, since January 1st 2021; he is the 45th mayor of Porto Alegre.

 Porto Alegre City Charter provides a succession line for any case of office vacancy.
 The first in line is the Deputy Mayor of Porto Alegre (who is elected in the same ticket of the Mayor), next is the Speaker of Porto Alegre City Council and, lastly, the Porto Alegre Attorney-General.

 Duties of the Mayor of Porto Alegre

 Section V, Chapter VI enumerates duties of the Mayor of Porto Alegre.
 In general, the mayor has broad powers over Porto Alegre's bureaucracy, as Porto Alegre is set up to be in a strong mayor-council type of government.
 These are the duties of the Mayor of Porto Alegre, as set forth by Article 94, Section V, Chapter VI of Porto Alegre City Charter: